dabreadman/dsc-firestore-tut/README.md

 Press `Continue` to continue.
 ![Finish Project Creation](https://i.imgur.com/U2gJEz9.jpg)

-Now we can choose some application type for our project, in this example we are making a Web Application so we chose `Web`.
+Now we can choose some application type for our project.
+In this example, we are making a Web Application so we choose `Web`.
 ![Application type](https://i.imgur.com/rFdpP6M.jpg)

-Now we register our application name, we chose `Some-Project` (bad naming, it should be `Some-Application`..
+Now we register our application name `Some-Project` (it is a terrible name, it should be `Some-Application`..
 Regardless, now `Register app`.
 One can also host the application on [`Firebase Hosting`](https://firebase.google.com/docs/hosting).
 ![Application Name](https://i.imgur.com/Xyk7b7Y.jpg)

-We are presented with this page, and we can/need to insert them into our source files, we chose to insert them into the [HTML](https://github.com/dabreadman/dsc-firestore-tut/blob/master/index.html).
+We were shown with this page, and we can/need to insert them into our source files, we chose to insert them into the [HTML](https://github.com/dabreadman/dsc-firestore-tut/blob/master/index.html).
 **Reason**?
-This serves as an introduction, and we are lazy :U
+This would serve as an introduction, and we are lazy :U
 ![Firebase SDK](https://i.imgur.com/gCntRpX.jpg)

-Now that we have registered our application, we can `Create Database` through `Firestore Database`, one could expand this option from the bottom left.
+Now that we have registered our application, we can `Create Database` through `Firestore Database`.
+One could expand this option from the bottom left.
 ![Create database](https://i.imgur.com/43B0hSO.jpg)

-We will be creating a database using the rules of  `test mode`, we could change that afterwards when we're done.
+We will be creating a database using the rules of  `test mode`.
+We could change that afterwards when we finished our testing.
 ![Cloud Firestore rules](https://i.imgur.com/3CIQ8IH.jpg)

 As in here (`https://console.firebase.google.com/u/1/project/some-project/firestore/rules`).